Top 10 blue-chip stocks in the UK

 Blue-chip stocks are the largest, most mature, reputable and most financially-sound companies.
 Blue chips are usually a leader within their given sector with an established track record.
 They are also included within a recognised index.
 For example, in the UK, companies that form part of the FTSE 100 – comprised of the 100 largest publicly-listed firms by market cap – are often referred to as ‘blue chips’.
 However, while all blue chips are large-caps, not all large-caps are blue chips, and the constituents of the FTSE 100 change on a quarterly basis (so the smallest of the top 100 changes frequently).
 Therefore, this article will focus on the largest and longest-standing blue-chip stocks in the UK.

-Why do people invest in blue-chip stocks?
+Why do people trade blue-chip stocks?

 Many blue chip stocks share several characteristics that appeal to investors.
 Their size and stature means they are better able to weather any economic downturns and able to offset any weakness in one market with the strength in another, meaning they can post resilient earnings in good times and bad.
 This is because they usually operate on an international level or have several different businesses.
 They often pay dividends and have a history of returning cash to shareholders, with many of the top blue chip stocks having sprayed investors by using share buybacks.